-SHA-3, Keccak and disturbing implementation stories last month
+SHA-3, Keccak and disturbing implementation stories posted April 2017

 "Why is Java a big pile of crap?" said the article.
 And after reading through the argumentation, I would move to the comment section and read a divergent point of view.
 Who was right?
 I wondered.
 Although everyone knows that Java is indeed a huge pile of crap, many other articles follow the same path of disputing one biased opinion that might be right, wrong, but really is both.
 I often mused on if I would come to write such a piece, and I think today is the day.

 Yup, it makes no sense, and I have a list of points you'll have to read through to understand how exactly.

 By the way, if you didn't know, Keccak was the winner of the SHA-3 competition and blablabla...